 What to Include in a Resume

-The first tip on how to make a musician resume that stands out is to know and include the most important things in your resume.
-Although there isn’t a specific way to write a musician resume, there are certain things that must be included in every resume.
+The first tip on how to make a musician’s resume that stands out is to know and include the most important things in your resume.
+Although there isn’t a specific way to write a musician’s resume, there are certain things that must be included in every resume.
 These include:

 - Artist Bio: This is one of the most important parts of your resume.
-A music artist bio is the section of your resume where you provide information about yourself, your career ambitions and professional goals.
+A music artist bio is the section of your resume where you provide information about yourself, your career ambitions, and your professional goals.
 This section is important because it is the section that captures the recruiter’s attention the most.
-You need to make it engaging, convincing and most importantly unique.
+You need to make it engaging, convincing, and most importantly unique.

 - Educational Background: Your education is also important to the recruiter.
 Recruiters want to know whether or not you have been professionally trained for the position.
 Therefore, it is important to provide this information so that the recruiter can understand what you have majored in and how that might be beneficial to their company.

 Other Useful Tips for Writing an Impressive Resume

 - Resume format: It is another important thing you need to consider when writing your resume.
 There are two common formats most people use when writing their resumes; chronological resume and functional resume.
 A chronological format is the type of format where work experience, educational background, publications, and other achievements are listed in chronological order starting with the latest and ending with the earliest.
 This is the most popular format and it is mostly used by people who are applying for a job they are professionally trained for.
 A functional format, on the other hand, is not written in any particular order.
 Instead, the applicant simply lists the skills and experiences that qualify them for the job they are hoping to get with the resume.
 Most people who use functional formats are not professionally trained for the job they are applying for but they have the skills and experience to do the job.
 Choose a format that you believe would best showcase your skills and experiences.